 The Port of Hueneme is one of the most productive and efficient commercial trade gateways for niche cargo on the West Coast and as such, a significant part of Ventura County's economy.

-The Port moves \$10.85 billion in goods each year and consistently ranks among the top ten U.S. ports for automobiles and fresh produce.
-Port operations support the community by bringing \$1.7 billion in economic activity and creating 15,834 trade-related jobs of which 2,534 are direct jobs.
-Trade through the Port of Hueneme generates more than \$119 million in direct and related state and local taxes, which fund vital community services.
+The Port moves \$15 billion in goods each year and consistently ranks among the top ten U.S. ports for automobiles and fresh produce.

+Port operations support the community by bringing \$2.2 billion in economic activity and creating 20,032 traderelated jobs of which 2,909 are direct jobs.
+Trade through the Port of Hueneme generates more than \$173 million in direct and related state and local taxes, which fund vital community services.